ambaradan/nvim-rockydocs/README.md

 The following RockyDocs commands are available:

-- **RockyDocsSetup**: This command sets up a new RockyDocs project by cloning the repository and installing the required dependencies.
+- RockyDocsSetup: This command sets up a new RockyDocs project by cloning the repository and installing the required dependencies.
 It checks if a virtual environment is active and installs the requirements using the pip package manager.
-- **RockyDocsServe**: This command serves the documentation project using MkDocs.
+- RockyDocsServe: This command serves the documentation project using MkDocs.
 It activates the virtual environment, checks if MkDocs is installed, and starts the server in the background.
 The server can be stopped using the RockyDocsStop command.
-- **RockyDocsStop**: This command stops the currently running MkDocs server.
+- RockyDocsStop: This command stops the currently running MkDocs server.
-- **RockyDocsBuild**: This command builds the documentation project using MkDocs.
+- RockyDocsBuild: This command builds the documentation project using MkDocs.
 It activates the virtual environment, checks if MkDocs is installed, and builds the documentation.
-- **RockyDocsStatus**: This command displays the status of the documentation project, including whether a virtual environment is active, whether MkDocs is installed, and whether the server is running.
+- RockyDocsStatus: This command displays the status of the documentation project, including whether a virtual environment is active, whether MkDocs is installed, and whether the server is running.
-- **RockyDocsOpen**: This command open the RockyDocs documentation in the default web browser.
+- RockyDocsOpen: This command open the RockyDocs documentation in the default web browser.
 This command is a convenient way to preview the documentation while you're working on it.